northox/dnssec-reverb/README.md

 # dnssec-reverb
-Shell script based DNSSEC key management tool - easy to audit
+Shell script based DNSSEC key management tool

+I was looking for something that would take care of the rotation of my DNSSEC keys that wouldn't require many dependencies, was simple to manage and that I could actually trust - easily auditable.
+I found an unmaintained script called dnsseczonetool from @kfujiwara and refactor it to fit my needs.
+It is used and tested on OpenBSD but should work pretty much anywhere with the proper paths.

+Reverb is straightforward and couldn't be more trustable/easy to audit.
+Enjoy!

 ## Features
 TODO

 ## Requirements
+* nsd (support for bind should be easy)
-* ldns from NLnet labs
+* ldns from NLnet labs (support for bind's DNSSEC tools should be easy)
 * standard unix tools such as sed

 ## Installation